Are you looking for fun things to do in Vernal, Utah? Wait. Maybe you have never heard of Vernal, Utah?

 Our kids were really excited and this place did not disappoint.
 They had everything a kid could dream of from taffy to chocolate.

-They also gave all of my kids a cute little gift wrapped candy pack as a gift for coming.
+They also gave all of my kids a cute little gift-wrapped candy pack as a gift for coming.
 It was awesome!

 We got our chocolate fix and then continued our tour of Vernal.
+This was one of my favorite things to do in Vernal Utah!

 After touring the entire city, we decided to let our kids play for a little while.
 My sister-in-law told us to check out Ashley Community Park.
 This is a spacious park with a pavilion and plenty of play areas.
 It is located off of 500 N.